custom-components/zaptec/README.md

 # Usage

 > [!NOTE]
-> This integration use the [official Web API](https://api.zaptec.com/help/index.html)
+> This integration uses the [official Web API](https://api.zaptec.com/help/index.html)
 > provided by Zaptec.
 However, this integration also use a few functions that
 > are not officially supported by the API.
 Use at own risk and they might break
 > at any time.